View on GitHub

 — degrading guard: reduce recent turns if they exceed token budget

 d.
-Summarize old turns → inject summary as marked item into conversation
+Summarize old turns → write summary as a marked item into conversation

-6. Build context: select items from last summary marker onward + new query
+6. Build EXPLICIT input: [summary markers] + [recent items after last marker] + new query

-7. Call Llama Stack Responses API with conversation parameter
+7. Call Llama Stack Responses API WITHOUT the conversation parameter

 ↓